team4yf/fpm-plugin-socket/README.md

 - Send message to The client

-  `fpm.execute('socket.send', message!Object) => Promise`
+  `fpm.execute('socket.send', message!Object, clientId!String) => Promise`
-  - it always return a resolved Promise with the counter of success broadcast messages
+  - it always return a resolved Promise with the counter of success send messages

 - getOnlineDevice